c-schicho/GameOfLife/README.md

 NOTE: you need ffmpeg to be installed.
 This is needed in order to create the video file.
 You can download this from the following website: https://ffmpeg.org/ .

 I only tested this script on Ubuntu 18.04, it may be possible that it will fail on windows and MacOs.
-In this scenario you'll most likely need to adopt the part which executes the ffmpeg program, however, you can also set the video argument of the <code>run_game_of_life</code> to false.
+In this scenario you'll most likely need to adopt the part which executes the ffmpeg program, however, you can also set the video argument of the <code>run_game_of_life(video=False)</code> function to false.